Frequently Asked Questions

 How long have you been teaching lessons?

 I have been teaching lessons since 2010.
-I currently teach privately in my students' homes, at Valley Music Center in Long Valley NJ, and at Red House Guitar Studio in Point Pleasant.
+I currently teach privately and at Red House Guitar Studio in Point Pleasant.
 I have also been teaching preschool music at Long Valley Christian Nursery School since 2014.
-In the past, I taught at School of Rock in Randolph NJ, substitute taught at School of Rock in Somerville NJ, and taught Vocal Lab at Hunterdon Preparatory School in the 2017-18 school year.
+In the past, I taught at Valley Music Center for over eight years, School of Rock in Randolph NJ, substitute taught at School of Rock in Somerville NJ, and taught Vocal Lab at Hunterdon Preparatory School in the 2017-18 school year.

 How long is the typical lesson?